E1Bos/VALocker/readme.md

 ## 🔧 Configuration
 VALocker provides a `user_settings.json` file in the data directory where you can customize certain aspects of the program.
 The `user_settings.json` file is created when running the program for the first time.
 The configuration file allows you to:

-- Toggle icon feature
+- Toggle the option to minimize VALocker to the system tray.
+- Enable or disable the automatic minimization of VALocker on startup.
-- Minimize on startup
+- Choose whether to enable instalocking automatically on startup.
-- Instalocking on startup
+- Toggle the safe mode feature on startup.
-- Enable safe mode on startup
+- Adjust the default strength of safe mode on startup.
+- Toggle the persistence of random agents while using ExclusiSelect.
-- Alter safe mode strength on startup
+- Customize the timings between each action when safe mode is disabled.
+- Show or hide the default save file according to your preference.

 ## 📏 Display Size Compatibility
 I plan to add support for other display sizes in the future, but for now, VALocker only supports a resolution of 1920x1080.
 If you would like to see support for other display sizes, please let me know by [creating an issue](https://github.com/E1Bos/VALocker/issues).